I’m Lenna. I help shape ideas into products.

 Validating design decisions through user feedback

-The low-fi prototypes were tested with users to assess whether the new structure improved clarity and usabilit
+The low-fi prototypes were tested with 5 users to assess whether the new structure improved clarity and usability

 Feedback indicated: